Let's face it; managing finances has always been a hard nut to crack for almost everyone out there.

 Let us put it simply, financial goals are your money plans that impact your 'Present' and 'Future.'
 In other words, where do you financially see yourself in the next five years?
 Or next ten years?
 How do you plan to reach your goals?

-I was able to break free from most my financial problems becuase I sat down once a year and planned out what I'd like to achieve financially that year.
+I was able to break free from most my financial problems because I sat down once a year and planned out what I'd like to achieve financially that year.
 Some of my goals I'd achieve in a month and others I'd really stretch and I couldn't complete them.
 But I tried and my finances turn out better.
 That is the wonderful thing about finances if you strive for a better financial life and you achieve 80% of your goal.
 You're doing 80% better than you would have otherwise.

 Your financial goals give you a point to focus on and keep you from spending frivolously.
 Goals can be further classified into two categories.